 Those five months in Boston in ’73 proved magical.
 Charlie regulated the turntable in apartment #5, an extension of his bartending days at Duff’s Restaurant in the Central West End of St. Louis.
 The Eagles, Jonathan Edwards, Crosby, Stills & Nash, Harold Melvin & The Blue Notes and Buffalo Springfield all boomed from our third floor windows out into the muddy Boston heat hard by the Charles River.

 My friend John had also been a decorated high school runner in Dayton, Ohio, and a member of the track and cross country teams at Wash.
-U. After moving to Boston he had once again taken up the sport as Boston had a rich history of running tied to the legendary Boston Marathon.
+U. After moving to Boston he had once again taken up the sport as Boston had a rich history of running tied to the Boston Marathon.
 And though I was still a cigarette smoker, I too began to run a little after John had introduced me to a number of guys who were members of the recently convened Greater Boston Track Club.
-Since I wasn’t sure whether I’d fully take to the hobby, I didn’t see the value in spending for a top-of-the-line model of shoes.
-Accordingly, my first pair of running shoes cost me all of $9.00 at a small shoe store on Harvard Avenue in Brighton.

-There I was put on the 3 p.m. — 11 p.m. shift on Saturdays and Sundays doing hourly newscasts for both WLLH, the Top 40 formatted AM station, and WSSH, the 50,000-watt FM Easy Listening sister station.
+I was put on the 3 p.m. — 11 p.m. shift on Saturdays and Sundays doing hourly newscasts for both WLLH, the Top 40 formatted AM station, and WSSH, the 50,000-watt FM Easy Listening sister station.
+At those hours I was unlikely to hurt either myself or the station.

-I embarked upon this venture using the pseudonym Oliver Caine, for if I was to fail, let it not be as Toni Reavis.
+I embarked upon this new venture using the pseudonym Oliver Caine.
+If I was going to fail, let it not be as Toni Reavis.

 As my friend John continued to immerse himself in the burgeoning local running scene, I witnessed my first Boston Marathon in April 1975, the breakout year for one William Henry Rodgers out of Newington, Connecticut and Wesleyan University.
 In August 1974 Bill had beaten mile legend Marty Liquori at the newly formed Falmouth Road Race on Cape Cod.
 Perhaps the sporting press wasn’t sophisticated enough at the time to distinguish between a miler and true distance man.
 All they knew was that a young New England upstart had beaten one of America’s top running stars, and that, alone, made headlines.